 She holds a BA (Hons) in English Literature and Philosophy from Trinity College Dublin, and a first class honours Masters in Writing from NUI, Galway.

-Reviews of Flower Press include "A deeply moving first collection" with "A bright and convincingly poetic voice" (poet Gerald Dawe), "a debut of rare beauty, revealing multiple epiphanies and the power of the poet’s wielded pen." (writer, editor, and broadcaster Sinead Gleeson)
+Reviews of Flower Press (2018) include 'A deeply moving first collection' with 'A bright and convincingly poetic voice' (poet Gerald Dawe), 'a debut of rare beauty, revealing multiple epiphanies and the power of the poet’s wielded pen.' (writer, editor, and broadcaster Sinead Gleeson)

-Annemarie Ní Chuirreáin (author of BLOODROOT (Doire Press, 2017)) said of Sexy Fruit: "At the core of Sexy Fruit is a celebration of the dark and light seeds of sensuality, the body, and desire.
-These are poems that will possess you."
+Her second pamphlet Sexy Fruit (Broken Sleep Books) was a Poetry Book Society Spring 2019 Selection.
+Annemarie Ní Chuirreáin (author of BLOODROOT (Doire Press, 2017)) said of Sexy Fruit 'At the core of Sexy Fruit is a celebration of the dark and light seeds of sensuality, the body, and desire.
+These are poems that will possess you.'